 In fact, the Christmas Fair in Frankfurt, called the Frankfurt Weihnachtsmarkt or Kestermarkt Franfurt, is such a classic affair that it has been duplicated in other cities.
 The “Frankfurt Christmas Market Birmingham” in England is one of the largest German Christmas markets – outside of Germany and Austria.
-Information about other famous German and European Christmas markets can be found at the end of this post.

-We were absolutely stoked to be visiting Frankfurt at Christmas time.
-We spent three days at the Frankfurt Xmas Market – and we have ranked our top experiences.
-Save, Bookmark or Pin this post so you can easily access it during your Frankfurt Christmas Market trip!
+We were absolutely jazzed to be visiting Frankfurt at Christmas time!
+We spent three days at the Frankfurt Xmas Market – and are sharing with you our top experiences.

 #1 Sip Warm Gluhwein

-It wouldn’t be a German Christmas market without gluhwein…and there is no shortage of gluhwein at the Christmas market in Frankfurt am Main.
-The spiced, mulled wine is served piping hot in special market mugs.
-The cup of cheer adds merriment to the occasion – and helps in the battle against the cold temperatures, too.
+It wouldn’t be a German Christmas Market without gluhwein…and there is no shortage of gluhwein at the Christmas Market in Frankfurt am Main.
+The specially spiced creation is served steaming hot in festively decorated mugs.
+The cup of cheer adds merriment to the occasion – and helps in the battle against the cold temperatures, too!

-In addition to gluhwein, some vendors sell local craft beer and hot apple wine – a Frankfurt specialty!
+In addition to gluhwein, some vendors sell local craft beer and hot apple wine – a Christmas Market Frankfurt tradition!
 Feuerzangenbowle is as much fun to drink as it is to witness its preparation.
 The potent concoction, which translates to ‘fire tongs punch’, is made by setting fire to a large rum-soaked sugarloaf that hovers over the steaming pot of gluhwein.

-Unlike some city holiday events that are confined to one area, the Christmas markets in Frankfurt, Germany dot the city.
+Unlike some holiday events that are confined to one area, the Frankfurt Christmas markets dot the city landscape.
 Christmas huts are set up in spacious squares, tucked into quaint courtyards and laid out along city streets.
 We simply stumbled onto many markets while sightseeing in Frankfurt – and found about others (like a rooftop market) by word of mouth.
-While we truly enjoyed each one of the markets, we selected a few as our favorites.
+While we truly enjoyed each one of the Frankfurt Xmas markets, we selected a few as our favorites.

 Romerberg Christmas Market

 The Frankfurt main square, Romerberg, is the focal point of the holiday festivities – and shouldn’t be missed!
 The square is jam-packed with vendors selling gluhwein, German fare and traditional holiday gifts.
-The city Christmas Tree and an old-fashioned carousel are also found on the main square.
+The famous Frankfurt Christmas Tree and an old-fashioned carousel are also found on the main square.

 Christmas Market in Paulsplatz

 St. Paul’s Square in Frankfurt is the largest square in the city center and features even more market stalls than Romerberg.
 With several food options and shopping opportunities, strolling through Paulsplatz is a must.
 Personally, we’d go just for the singing moose!

 Not easy to find, but well-worth the effort to locate it, the parking lot rooftop Christmas night market in Frankfurt is a hidden gem!
-Heavily focused on unique food and drink offerings, the real reason to go to the City Beach Xmas evening event is for the city skyline views.
+Heavily focused on unique food and drink offerings, the real reason to go to the City Beach Xmas evening event is for the amazing Frankfurt skyline views!

-The “Pink Christmas Market” at Friedrich-Stoltze-Platz is rather small…and is decorated in all things pink.
-The contemporary market features hand-crafted wares, non-traditional food options and the best (and perhaps most potent) feuerzangenbowle we’ve ever tangled with!
+The “Pink Christmas Market” at Friedrich-Stoltze-Platz is rather small…and is decorated in all things…pink!
+The contemporary market features stalls selling hand-crafted wares, non-traditional food options and the best (and perhaps most potent) feuerzangenbowle we’ve ever tangled with!

 #3 Savor Classic German Christmas Fare

 Visiting the Frankfurt winter market wouldn’t be complete without sampling traditional German cuisine.
-Indulging in at least one grilled sausage is a must – but sausages are not the only Christmas fare to consume at the market.
+Indulging in at least one grilled sausage is a must – but sausages are not the only Frankfurt Christmas fare to consume at the market!

-If you are going to eat a sausage at the Frankfurt Christmas Market – and we highly recommend that you do! – make sure to order a Frankfurter Rindswurst sausage.
-The beef sausage is best served on a bun and topped with mustard and washed down with glühwein, of course!
+If you are going to eat a sausage at the Frankfurt Christmas Market – and we highly recommend that you do – make sure to order a Frankfurter Rindswurst sausage.
+The beef sausage is best served on a bun, topped with mustard and washed down with glühwein, of course!

 Reibekuchen – or potato pancakes – are one of our all-time favorite German Christmas market treats.
-Traditionally served with applesauce, we prefer our reibekuchen served with sour cream.
+Traditionally served with applesauce, we actually prefer our reibekuchen served with sour cream.
 The crunchy and creamy combination might just be a Christmas miracle served on a very flimsy plate!

 Frankfurter Handkas Fondue

 Handkas – or Hand Cheese – is a Frankfurt culinary classic.
 Using handkas in fondue, however, is a modern twist…and it’s delicious.
 Even better, Frankfurter Handkas Fondue is served in a festive reindeer mug with it’s own candle to keep it piping hot, making it irresistibly cute!

 Germany’s version of pizza, Flammkuchen, has a thin, crispy crust and is traditionally topped with gooey melted cheese, onions and bacon.
-Flammkuchen pairs perfectly with a steaming cup of mulled wine!
+Flammkuchen also pairs perfectly with a steaming cup of mulled wine!
 Are you noticing a trend here?

-#4 Snap a Selfie by the Christmas Tree in Romerberg
+#4 Snap a Christmas Tree Selfie in Romerberg Frankfurt

 The 100-foot-tall Christmas Tree that stands in front of Romer (City Hall) is an iconic symbol of Christmas in Frankfurt, Germany.
 Decorated with hundreds of lights and holiday bows, the tree dominates the square.
 Getting a photo taken with the towering tree is essential…but can be a bit tricky.